 GymbaROO-KindyROO kids are excelling academically, emotionally, in leadership roles and on the sporting field.
 Find us at: GymbaROO-KindyROO

 There are currently products on the market that wedge a baby into a seated position from as early as three months of age.
 Any baby-sitting device, like the Bumbo, that locks a very young, non-mobile baby into a sitting position should be avoided and this is why.

 While modern conveniences provide parents with lots of ‘containers’ into which babies can be placed, these very containers, which are seemingly designed to simplify our lives and protect our children can actually be preventing our babies from getting the very experiences that promote healthy development.

-The currently marketed seat for young babies is a seemingly convenient option for parents, but is it really beneficial to your baby?
+The currently marketed seat for young babies, like the Bumbo, is a seemingly convenient option for parents, but is it really beneficial to your baby?

 The simple answer is no.

 For healthy, normally developing babies, any ‘baby seat’ or sitting device like the Bumbo, where the baby is forced to sit into an upright posture with little upper body support should be avoided.

 Thinking they can assist children to develop, parents place their babies in these ‘baby seats’, or prop their babies up into a sitting position at a very early age – sometimes as young as three months.
 Yet, despite the best of intentions, this position actually slows a baby’s pathway to mobility and hampers development.